 Kelly has over 40 years of experience in archaeology, excavating throughout North America and elsewhere.
 He has lectured around the world and is internationally recognized as an expert on hunting and gathering cultures.
 He is the co-author (with David Hurst Thomas) of two widely-used textbooks, Archaeology and Archaeology: Down to Earth.
-He is also the author The Lifeways of Hunter-Gatherers (Cambridge University Press, 2013) and a new book, The Fifth Beginning: What Six Million Years of Human History Can Tell us About the Future (U. California Press, 2016).
+He is also the author or The Lifeways of Hunter-Gatherers (Cambridge University Press, 2013) and a new book, The Fifth Beginning: What Six Million Years of Human History Can Tell us About the Future (U. California Press, 2016).
 He is also researching the archaeology of receding ice patches in the Rocky Mountains.

 Tuition and Fees